dotnet/docs-maui/docs/ios/remote-simulator.md

 Sounds played by the simulator will come from the host Mac's speakers. iOS sounds are not heard on Windows.

 ## Troubleshooting

+In some circumstances, an Xcode configuration problem can result in the remote iOS Simulator for Windows getting stuck in a Connecting to Mac...Checking Server...Connected... loop.
+When this occurs, you need to remove and reset the Simulators on your Mac build host:

+- Ensure that Xamarin Mac Agent (XMA) and Xcode aren't running.
+- Delete your *~/Library/Developer/CoreSimulator/Devices* folder.
+- Run `killall -9 com.apple.CoreSimulator.CoreSimulatorService`.
+- Run `xcrun simctl list devices`.

+### Logs

 If you experience issues with the remote iOS Simulator, you can view the logs in the following locations: